glenkitchen/assembly/COMPONENTS.md

 Design Principles

 - Avoid building base components.
 (We are not component authors).
 Use existing component libraries.
-- Ensure consistent styling and theming even though we use components across different libararies.
+- Ensure consistent styling even though we use components across different libararies.

 Tech Stack